StevenMDixon/IJScript/Process.md

 At this point we know we can assume we want to loop through the array that is being passed

-We could just use concatination and divide the arrary into the appropriate parts
+We could just use concatenation and divide the array into the appropriate parts

 ```JavaScript
 l = (a) => (`(${a.slice(0,3)})${a.slice(3,6)}-${a.slice(6,10)}`);